mlc-ai/xgrammar/docs/tutorials/json_generation.rst

   tokenizer_info = TokenizerInfo.from_huggingface(tokenizer)

-Now we can create a grammar compiler :class:`xgrammar.CachedGrammarCompiler` and compile the constructed grammar.
+Now we can create a grammar compiler :class:`xgrammar.GrammarCompiler` and compile the constructed grammar.
 Notably, we cache all the compiled grammars, so each grammar will be compiled at most once.

 .. code:: python

-  from xgrammar import CachedGrammarCompiler
+  from xgrammar import GrammarCompiler

-  # Construct CachedGrammarCompiler.
+  # Construct GrammarCompiler.
-  compiler = CachedGrammarCompiler(tokenizer_info, max_threads=8)
+  compiler = GrammarCompiler(tokenizer_info, max_threads=8)
   # Compiler the grammar.
   compiled_grammar = compiler.compile_json_schema(json_schema_str)